-In order to detect frontal impacts (FI) on opposing objects such as standing trees, overturned root plates or larger rocks, we applied gyroscopic data-analysis, rather than evaluate the acceleration data, since the latter vary strongly depending on the incoming translation velocity and especially the material being hit.
+- 75 In order to detect frontal impacts (FI) on opposing objects such as standing trees, overturned root plates or larger rocks, we applied gyroscopic data-analysis, rather than evaluate the acceleration data, since the latter vary strongly depending on the incoming translation velocity and especially the material being hit.
 Regardless of the material, after an FI, a sharp reduction in the resulting rotational velocity will occur.
-We generated smoothed gyroscopic data streams by applying five different moving window sizes (0.001 s, 0.021 s, 0.061 s, 0.101 s, and 0.151 s, Fig. 3.e) to reliably detect such abrupt changes in the resultant gyroscopic data stream.
-On each of these streams, we executed the Matlab function ischange (Killick et al., 2012) with its linear method.
-The corresponding, empirically determined segment slope thresholds (≤ -100, ≤ -29, ≤ -21, ≤ -9.75, and ≤ -6.5) define the minimal decrease of rotational velocity within each moving window to flag a FI (Fig. 3.f).
-For robustness
+The Matlab function ischange (Killick et al., 2012) with its linear method is applied to find abrupt slope changes on the smoothed resultant gyroscopic data stream.
+To reduce the rare artifact spikes in the - rotational data stream, 5 different moving window sizes (0.001 s, 0.021 s, 0.061 s, 0.101 s and 0.151 s) with their corresponding thresholds are applied, while at least 3 of 5 thresholds must be exceeded for an FI to be counted.
+The used slope limits are $\leq -100, \leq -29, \leq -21, \leq -9.75$ and ≤ -6.5 .